dermasugita/bicseq2_pipeline/README.md

 Note:
 	 If you have a control, you must specify to "--control" let BICseq2 know that the data is a case/control study.
-	 Specify aligner you used for mapping as the fourth argument.
-BWA and Bowtie are supported.

 ```

 <hr>